 Helplines for Ukrainians

 For urgent help, contact the Ministry of Foreign Affairs directly at any time at +31 247 247 247.

 On refugeehelp.com you can find more information on how the Netherlands can help you (in English, Dutch, Russian and Ukrainian).

 The Red Cross has a WhatsApp helpline for Ukrainians that arrive in the Netherlands.
 Record a message in either Ukrainian or English and you will get a response in that language.
 The number is +31 6 48158053.

 Municipalities also have dedicated help teams - see above.
 You can also contact our help desk at firstname.lastname@example.org

-For the most up-to-date information, see this page.
+For the most up-to-date information, see the government's website.

 Gemeente Leiden's website also has information for Ukrainians in Dutch, Ukrainian and English.
 There is a shelter for refugees open at Schipholweg 68 near Leiden Centraal.

 Refugees from Ukraine need to register with their local municipality (see municpality websites above for more information).
 The Immigratie- en Naturalisatiedienst (IND) will be automatically notified.